sherylcme/sherylcme/README.md

 - 👀 I’m passionate about using data and technology for operational excellence and social good
 - 💕 I love to work on new technologies and things that I believe will make a positive impact
 - 🌱 Currently learning technologies related to Data Engineering and Machine Learning
-- 📫 You can contact me at scme-9595@hotmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/sherylcme/)!
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/sherylcme/)!

 <!---
 sherylcme/sherylcme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.